fox-Nh133/personal-site-atro/src/content/pages/about.md

 ### Current Project: Tac Photo

-I’m currently developing **Tac Photo**, a minimal digital photo frame designed around calm interaction.
+I’m currently developing **Tac Photo**, a minimal digital photo frame designed to enhance pure photography experience.
 It uses ESP32-S3 with FreeRTOS, a segment LCD to show EXIF metadata, and NFC-based configuration.
 It’s part of an exploration into tangible, ambient technology that enhances emotion and memory.